W2P GUEST SPEAKERS

 Texsarks: night all enjoyed!!!1

-DebbyKoz: hey paul i didn't expect to be able to stick around i am glad i dropped in tonight
+DebbyKoz: hey paul i didn't expect to be able to stick around i am glad i dropped

 DebbyKoz: i have missed you guys